carpben/coding_notes/redux+typescript-fst.md

 ```ts
 	case 'ADD_TODO' :
 ```
-at this point Typescript knows the exact structure of you action.
+`ADD_TODO` is a "literal type".
+Together with Typescript's "Discriminated Unions" feature, Typescript can at this point recognize the exact structure of you action.
 ```ts
 	case 'ADD_TODO' :
 		action. // autoComplete will show that there is only one field text of type string.
 ```

-The same principle applies to the dispatcher.
-All we need to do is let Typescript know that it can only accept type Action.
+The get the same benefits from the dispatcher side.
+All we need to do is let Typescript know that dispatch can only accept type Action.
 Personally I'd create a custom `useDispatch` hook, but there are other ways to go as well.

 ```js